anyesu/readme/readme/11-faq.md

 ### Can I see how my README file is going to look before I commit it?

 Yes you definitely can!
-There are lots of tools out there for editing/previewing Github flavored markdown.
+There are lots of tools out there for editing/previewing GitHub flavored markdown.
 I recommend using [https://stackedit.io/app](https://stackedit.io/app) to preview the final result since it is super lightweight and does it job well.

 ### How can I get involved?

 Create an issue or pull-request.
-You are also very welcome to throw me a message at [@AndreasMehlsen](https://twitter.com/andreasmehlsen).

 ### I already have a large README file - I don't have time to rewrite everything!